nervetattoo/jquery-autosave/readme.md

   Uses all valid form inputs (those that aren't ignored).
 * **changed**
   Filters inputs down to only those that have had their value changed since the last autosave.
+* **modified**
+  Filters inputs down to only those that have had their value modified since the last autosave.

 #### Arguments